uncg-cs-vr-f2023/inclass-lab1/README.md

 ## Goals for the lab

+1. Check out an HMD with your partner.
+You and your partner can keep and share the HMD for the rest of the semester.
-1. Clone the repository and open the project in Unity
+2. Clone the repository and open the project in Unity
-2. Set up Oculus Desktop
+3. Set up Oculus Desktop
-3. Set up Meta Quest Developer Hub
+4. Set up Meta Quest Developer Hub
-4. Set up Oculus Link
+5. Set up Oculus Link
-5. Explore Oculus Plugin sample scenes
+6. Explore Oculus Plugin sample scenes
-6. Explore Asset Store graphical assets
+7. Explore Asset Store graphical assets
+8. Test VR in Play Mode
+9. Build to the Meta Quest 2

 ## Homework (Due 10/20/2023)